burwell/spree-multi-site/README.markdown

 3. **Orders:** On the 'order listing' page, you will now see what site an order was placed on.
 If you click into the details of the order you will also see what site the order was placed on in the 'Order Details' section.

+# Differences from Tungami's  extension

-Note that sites are also now stored in a parent/child relationship using nested sets.
-With this, an admin of a parent site is able to see orders and products for their site and all child sites.
+1. **Nested Sets** Note that sites are now stored in a parent/child relationship using nested sets.

+2. **Inheritance Options** Each site has two inheritance options (for each inheritable object class): *:ancestors_inherit_***class** and *:descendants_inherit_***class**.
+If *:ancestors_inherit_products* is true, than any ancestors of a given site will be able to view/edit that site's products (but only direct ancestors).
+If *:descendants_inherit_products* is true, any descendants of a given site will be able to view/edit that site's products.

+3. **Scoping** The base controller has been extended to execute any request within a :with_scope call which handles scoping objects.
+It shouldn't be necessary to tinker with individual controllers unless additional access control (ie allow read but not write) is needed.

 # Installation

+***DO NOT INSTALL THIS OVER AN EXISTING MULTI-SITE DATABASE*** - This has not been tested to properly migrate existing data and will likely cause significant damage to an existing multi-site database

 To install:
 <pre>
+script/plugin install git://github.com/fauna/has_many_polymorphs.git
 script/plugin install git://github.com/collectiveidea/awesome_nested_set.git
-script/extension install git://github.com/tunagami/spree-multi-site.git
+script/extension install git://github.com/kerinin/spree-multi-site.git
 </pre>

 If you haven't already "bootstrapped" the spree database, when you run the bootstrap rake task, all of the the schemas and sample data will be created/updated.
 If you just want to install the table schema and not use the sample data you can just run the rake task: